StevensND/switch-port-mods/The Legend of Zelda Echoes of Wisdom/[01008CF01BAAC000]/1.0.1/FPS/readme.md

 **However, despite this explanation there are people who still think that making a 60FPS mod that works correctly in all games is a matter of 2 minutes or less.**

+## Why you don't do an 120FPS/ Uncap FPS version

+If the game goes above 60FPS and you open the menu to see the inventory, map etc etc. **THE MENU IS SPEEDUP**

+If you reach 120FPS higher, **you can't leave water caves and other areas** so it's preferably keep FPS locked to 120 and lower or just 60FPS.

+I'm not focusing on release a 30FPS mod. **It's not my purpouse with this game.**

 ## Fl4sh vs KeatonTheBot vs Stevens

 > [!IMPORTANT]